knpuniversity/javascript/knpu/ep3-webpack/commons-chunk-plugin.md

 Restart Webpack!
 Woh, those JavaScript files are huge!
 And there's a really simple reason why: jQuery.
 Yep, `login.js` imports `jquery`, `rep_log.js` imports `jquery`, and `layout.js`?
 Yep, it imports `jquery` too.
-Thats good!
+That's good!
 We use it in each module.
 But, it means that `jQuery` is packaged in *each* output file individually.
 That's *super* wasteful!
 Instead, jQuery, well, really *any* code that's needed on most pages, should probably live in its *own* file that's included on every page, and *removed*